Be Present, Aware And Enjoy!Motto of the day

 Thinking too much about the future, and the past, are frequent causes of stress.
 Each moment is a gift.
 Don’t take moments for granted.
 Everything that has ever happened and will happen can only happen in the present moment.
 It is impossible that anything outside it physically exists.
 Mental, however, people tend to focus too often on the past or the future.

 The present moment is the only moment where there is no time.
 It is the point between past and future.
-It is always there and it is the only moment in which we live.
+It is always there, and it is the only moment in which we live.
 Everything happens in the present moment.

-You can choose to enjoy the moment or you can choose to loathe the moment.
-You can also choose to ignore the moment completely and waste it away, but either way, the present moment is yours to control.
+You can choose to enjoy the moment, or you can choose to loathe the moment.
+You can also decide to ignore the moment completely and waste it away, but either way, the present moment is yours to control.
 Your ability to be happy in the moment of here and now is influenced by your thoughts.
 That is why conscious thoughts of well-being are so important for your general well-being.
 This adds to a richer, fuller life because you perceive all surrounding things more constructively.

 The next time you do an activity, don’t let your mind wander, stay in the present moment instead.
 Smell the roses, be with the surrounding people you are in a relationship with.
 Be present with your perception and notice how it changes your emotional state.
 Wherever you are, be there, completely.
 If you can be fully present in the here and now, you will know what it means to live.
 Living in the present will make you happier.